polywrap/documentation/src/docs/concepts/wrap-schema.md

 ## Codegen

-The wrapper schema tells the Polywrap compiler which types and serialization logic to generate.
+The wrap schema tells the Polywrap compiler which types and serialization logic to generate.
-Generated types are updated every time you [`build`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#build--b) the wrapper.
+Generated types are updated every time you [`build`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#build--b) the wrap.
 The [`Polywrap CLI`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) also provides a [`codegen`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#codegen--g) command to quickly update the generated `wrap` folder where generated types are stored.

 The Polywrap compiler generates types for method arguments and custom schema types.
-Wrapper developers must use the generated method arguments for methods declared in the schema, and generated types for method return values when the return value is of a custom type.
+Wrap developers must use the generated method arguments for methods declared in the schema, and generated types for method return values when the return value is of a custom type.
-The generated types come with serialization logic that allows Wrappers to communicate with the client.
+The generated types come with serialization logic that allows Wraps to communicate with the client.

 The following example demonstrates this practice.